snewcomer/ember-short-number/README.md

 **Long Formatting**

-"Wait, I thought was for short formatting?"
+"Wait, I thought this addon was for compact number formatting?"
 Well it can be a misnomer depending on the language.
 Let's look at some examples.

 This doesn't seem shorter!!!! (╯°□°）╯︵ ┻━┻
 ```js